BEST INFLUENCER MARKETING PLATFORMS – THE 2017 LIST

 - Copyrights.
 Does the platform help you have clear copyrights agreements with your influencers.

-- How influencer platform measure Return of Investment (ROI).
+- Measure Return of Investment (ROI).
 What type of results can be guaranteed: sales? number of visits to advertisers website? number of mentions? brand recognition lift? recall lift? number of views on the influencer branded content? increase in e-newsletter subscriptions? or grow the brand social following to XXX numbers?

 AUSTRALIA’S BEST INFLUENCER MARKETING PLATFORMS